kaktusas2598/Villain/README.md

    sometimes normal mapping seems to introduce UV displacement(spotted on Sponza palace walls)
  * Read about Deferred shading and decide if it's feasible to introduce it
  * Loading scene graph from file: XML, Lua, something else?
 Contain in state machine?
- * Improve and fix spot light shadows
  * Investigate alternative Anti-Aliasing methods like FXAA
  * Investigate better shadow techniques: cascaded shadow mapping and shadow volumes
+ * Investigate volumetric lighting and fog techniques
  * Read about Physically Based Rendering (PBR)
  * Read about Screen Space Ambient Occlusion (SSAO)
- * Investigate terrain mesh generation and rendering
  * More testing needed for camera frustum culling, add frustum for ortho cameras, add ability to set shadow map projection plane size
  * Move all usages of <random> header to new RandomUtils static class